ceolin/zephyr/doc/services/pm/device.rst

 Device Runtime Power Management
 *******************************

-In this method, the application or any component that deals with devices directly and has the best knowledge of their use, performs the device power management.
-This saves power if some devices that are not in use can be turned off or put in power saving mode.
-This method allows saving power even when the CPU is active.
-The components that use the devices need to be power aware and should be able to make decisions related to managing device power.
+In this method, it is assumed that devices have the best knowledge of their use and are responsible for their power management.
+This helps saving power because devices can be suspended even when the CPU is active.
+Components using these device do not need to be power aware because power management is entirely handled by the device driver.

-When using this type of device power management, the kernel can change CPU power states quickly when :c:func:`pm_system_suspend()` gets called.
-This is because it does not need to spend time doing device power management if the devices are already put in the appropriate power state by the application or component managing the devices.
+When using this type of device power management, the CPU is able to change power states quickly when :c:func:`pm_system_suspend()` is called because it does not need to spend time doing suspending and resuming devices that have this method enabled.

 For more information, see :ref:`pm-device-runtime`.